AI Agents

 The difference between an AI agent and a chatbot is not just branding.
 It is architectural.

 A chatbot is primarily interaction-based.
 It receives input and generates output.
-That output may be helpful, intelligent, and flexible, but the core loop is still conversational.
+That output may be helpful, flexible, and intelligent, but the core loop is still conversational.
 The chatbot is mainly there to answer, explain, guide, or retrieve.

 An AI agent extends beyond that.
 It can take action, persist state, connect with systems, and continue operating through multiple steps.
 It is not limited to producing language.
 It participates in the process.